zhanghao-njmu/SCP/README.md

 <img src="README/README-RunEnrichment-4.png" width="100%" style="display: block; margin: auto;" />

+> To ensure that labels are visible, you can adjust the size of the
+> viewer panel on Rstudio IDE.

 ``` r
 EnrichmentPlot(
   srt = pancreas_sub, group_by = "CellType", group_use = "Ductal",